spatiotemporal-data/spatiotemporal-data.github.io/bib.md

 ### 65th Commit
 #### Definition of Granger Causality

 Granger causality is primarily based on *predictability* in which predictability implies causality under some assumptions.
-It claims
+It claims how well past values of a time series $$y_{t}$$ could predict